As people spend increasing amounts of time using social media and joining new platforms social media becomes ever more essential for eCommerce brands.

 8. Master paid advertising

-Posting organic content can be effective, but powerful eCommerce social media marketing requires the use of paid advertising too.
+Posting organic content for SEO can be effective but powerful eCommerce social media marketing requires the use of paid advertising too.

-Luckily, social media platforms such as Facebook and Twitter make it easy to target specific audiences and retarget warm leads.
-Whatever social media platform your brand is using, you should be able to achieve a decent ROI once you learn the ins-and-outs of its advertising tools.
+Luckily social media platforms such as Facebook, Reddit, YouTube, Instagram, Pinterest etc make it easy to target specific audiences and retarget warm leads.
+Whatever social media platform your brand is using you should be able to achieve a decent ROI once you learn the ins-and-outs of its advertising tools.

 9. Listen and Learn

-Carefully monitoring and analysing conversations about your brand allows for deeper insights into your customers.
+Carefully monitoring and analyzing conversations about your brand allows for deeper insights into your customers.
 What do they like?
 What do they dislike?
 Where do they live?
 Why do they care about you?
-Also, you can identify trending topics and be alerted to unusual activity.
+Also you can identify trending topics and be alerted to unusual activity.